Jesse115/read.me-Generator-/readme.md

   Makes A read me for all of your projects

   ## Table of contents
+  Installation
+  Usage
+  Credits
+  License
+  Features
+  How to contribute
+  Questions

   ## Installation
+  just use it

   ## Usage
   Respond to the questions